alicegoldfuss/shardnado/README.md

 ## Caveat Emptor

+Running this script may make your cluster unbalanced (especially if allocation is disabled, otherwise Elasticsearch should rebalance on its own).

-You will probably have to run this more than once.
+You will probably have to run this more than once:

 Currently, Shardnado only tries each shard assignment once.
 And if the node it chooses already has that index on it, it might fail.